telerik/reporting-docs/knowledge-base/add-gauge-report-designer.md

 </table>

 ## Description

 I need to add a dynamic gauge that represents a specific value to my report.

 ## Solution

-Telerik Report Designer does not have a built-in Gauge control.
-You can use an image instead.
+By design, the Telerik Report Designer does not provide a built-in Gauge control.
+However, as a workaround, you can use an image instead.

-## Suggested Workaround
-As a workaround, you can use another tool to render the gauge with the desired value, for example, [RadGauge for ASP.NET AJAX](https://demos.telerik.com/aspnet-ajax/gauge/examples/overview/defaultcs.aspx).
+Alternatively, you can use another tool to render the gauge with the desired value.
+The following steps demonstrate how to add the [Gauge for ASP.NET AJAX](https://demos.telerik.com/aspnet-ajax/gauge/examples/overview/defaultcs.aspx):
-The following steps represent one possible approach:

 1. Render the desired value in a gauge tool of your choice.

 1. Capture or export the image.

-1. Use the [PictureBox](https://docs.telerik.com/reporting/report-items-picture-box) item to display the image in your report.
+1. Use the [PictureBox]({% slug telerikreporting/designing-reports/report-structure/picturebox %}) item to display the image in your report.